 No way.
 But this writing thing was forefront in my mind.

 Then I got sidetracked again.
 My first temporary job ended, I found another temporary job and then another.
-I was anxious to find my place in the industry, I devoted myself to finding a more stable job, bringing CVs around, sending e-mails, studying for interviews.
+I was anxious to find my place in the industry; I devoted myself to finding a more stable position, bringing CVs around, sending e-mails, studying for interviews.

 But that wasn’t enough.